Dr. James Vernon

 James Vernon, Professor of Music, teaches courses in music composition, music theory, and fine arts (music and art for the Common Core).
-In addition, he is the musical director of The Bisonettes, the Women’s Glee Club of OBU.
+He directs the OBU Music Composition program, and is the musical director of The Bisonettes, the Women’s Glee Club of OBU.
 He has composed works for instrumental, choral, and vocal idioms, as well as music for stage play productions.
 Vernon’s compositions have been performed throughout the United States and in parts of Western Europe.

-His most recent compositions are The Spirit of the Lord is On Me (2015) for women’s choir and percussion, A Belief in Beauty (2015) for unaccompanied women’s choir, Septet for Wind Instruments (2014) and Elegy for Trains, (2014) a work for women’s choir, brass ensemble, and piano, using the poetry of OBU colleague Benjamin Myers.
+Other more recent compositions are My Words Are Like The Stars for tenor and percussion (2018), In Retrospect for cello and piano (2018), Love Came Down For Christmas (2017) for women’s choir and piano, Love Song (2017) for women’s choir and piano, The Spirit of the Lord is On Me (2015) for women’s choir and percussion, A Belief in Beauty (in memory of Kristen Stauffer Todd -2015) for unaccompanied women’s choir, Septet for Wind Instruments (2014) and Elegy for Trains, (2014) a work for women’s choir, brass ensemble, and piano, using the poetry of OBU colleague Benjamin Myers.

 A native of Chesapeake, Virginia, he lives in Shawnee with his wife, Lisa, a public health nurse.
-They have one daughter, Meredith, who is a physical therapist, two cats who are useless, and about 30 ducks that visit their back yard twice a day.
-His hobbies include reading, sailing, bicycling, and keeping ducks out of his back yard.
+They have one daughter, Meredith, who is a physical therapist, a most excellent son-in-law named James, a beautiful granddaughter named Blair, two cats who are useless, and about 30 ducks that visit their back yard twice a day.
+His hobbies include reading, sailing, bicycling, running, and keeping ducks out of his back yard.

 - B.A., Old Dominion University